abelzhangyu1980/abel/saleforce.md

 ## what should I start learning?
 84% sales cloud , chatter 72%  66% saleforce plateform, 57% service cloud 46% saleforce lightning

+# Platform developer
+## relationships
+### Lookup relationship vs master Detail
+lookup is a loosely coupled relationship,allowing you to connect one object to another in a one-to-many fashion. i.e a sales order object may be related to a store object. each sales order is related to one store and each store is related to one or more sales orders. the sales order and store object can exist independently. you can have a maximum of 40 lookups on an object.

+master detail relationship is a strongly coupled relationship , meaning if the parent is deleted, so are the child objects. master-detail also allows the parent record to control child record atributes such as sharing and visiblity. whichever security setting you chose for the parent record, the child record inherits. i.e room -> event. you can have a maximum of two master details on an object.